Kvixen/DiscordWebsocket/README.md

 ## What

-This is a bot that is going to be managing messages inside a project text channel These messages would look something like this
+This is a bot that is going to be managing messages inside a project text channel.

+These messages would look something like this:

 ### Example Simulix